meatball133/crystal/exercises/concept-wip/wellingtons-weather-station/.docs/instructions.md

 ## 4. Get number of missing sensors

-Under the installation of the temperature sensors, the maintenance works realized some sensors were missing.
+Under the installation of the temperature sensors, the maintenance workers realized some sensors were missing.
-To build a complete temperature measurement unit, so is 4 temperature sensors required.
+To build a complete temperature measurement unit, is 4 temperature sensors required.
-The maintenance team counted how many sensors they had.
+The maintenance team counted how many sensors they had, but they do not know how many sensors are missing.
 They would like to get some help counting how many sensors they need to buy to have so all sensors are used in a temperature measurement unit.

 Implement the `number_missing_sensors` method that takes an argument `number_of_sensors` and returns the amount of missing sensors.